cjy513203427/IADBE/README.md

 ```
 </details>

-# 📜 Custom Dataset
+# 📜 Custom Dataset Mode
-IADBE can help you with training and inference for your own custom dataset.
+IADBE can help you out with training and inference for your own custom dataset.
+The default dataset format is based on Anomalib, but you can use YOLO if you want to.
+Just check out [yolo_custom_dataset_setting]().
 1. The first thing you need to do is import your own dataset to the project and create a custom data configuration file.

 <details>